fieryhenry/tbcms/README.md

 # TBCMailServer

+## BETTER METHOD (No server required): <https://github.com/fieryhenry/mailboxhack>

+If you want to use the old method, you can still use this tool.

 A private server for the mailbox in The Battle Cats.

 It allows you to get any cat, talent orb, or item amount you want without